bayesgroup/bayesgroup.github.io/deepbayes-school/2018/task/description.md

 Please copy to the form only the implementation of the AutoEncoder class.

 - **UPD 1:** In your solution λ may be equal to 0 since we define loss as a static method and it is hard to get parameters from it.
 The research part does not put any restrictions on the interface, so you can change it.
 - **UPD 2:** We have changed the interface of the solution a little bit -- AutoEncoder.loss_function is not a static method anymore.
 So you can easily implement your l1 regularizer.
-Both version of the solution (with static method e.g. λ=0 or without) will be accepted.
+Both version of the solution (with or without static method) will be accepted.
 Apologise for that :).

 In the optional research assignment, we ask you to study: